AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 Proofs can be sent to two types of recipients:

-* Test profiles / audiences: send proofs to additional recipients in the database that are not part of the email target,
+* **Test profiles / audiences**: send proofs to seed addresses, which are additional recipients in the database that are not part of the email target,

-* Substitution profiles: send proofs to a specific email address using a profile from the email audience.
-This allows you to place yourself in the position of one of the targeted profiles and get an exact representation of the message that the profile will receive.
+* **Substitution profiles**: send proofs to a specific email address using an existing profile.
+This allows you to place yourself in the position of the profiles and get an exact representation of the message that the profile will receive.

 ## Select the proofs recipients {#recipients}